Schauen Sie sich alle unsere Webinare und Veranstaltungen an!

 Introduction to Price Elasticity

-Demand elasticity measures the responsiveness of demand for a commodity when there is a change in an economic factor.
-Mostly this economic factor is the price.
-However, other than price, a product’s demand can react to a consumer’s income level, product substitute, level of necessity and more.
-In this blog, we’ll be discussing the key factors affecting price elasticity of demand.
+Demand elasticity measures the change in demand for a product when there is a price change.
+But, other than price, a product’s demand can react to other factors.
+For example, a consumer’s income level, product substitute, level of necessity and more.
+In this blog, we’ll discuss the key factors affecting price elasticity of demand.

 What are the Factors Influencing Price Elasticity of Demand?